bielbienne/bst.pygasus.core/README.rst

 i18n (Internationalization)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Usual you define a domain name for each package.
-For do that create an instance from the MessageFactory in the __init__.py
+Usually you define a domain name for each package.
+In order to do that you create an instance of MessageFactory in the __init__.py file:

 .. code:: python